Specialties and experience

 Membership of organizations

-Honorary Secretary to the Association of Early Pregnancy Units setting standards for emergency care across the UK for women with pain and bleeding.
+Former Chair of the Association of Early Pregnancy Units setting standards for emergency care across the UK for women with miscarriage and ectopic pregnancy.

-Member of Endometriosis UK working to reduce the time from diagnosis to treatment for women with this condition.
+Medical Advisor for Endometriosis UK working to reduce the time from diagnosis to treatment for women with this condition and author of Living with Endometriosis.

 Publications and books